 Here’s my short list.

-1. Rank Data: Google tracks all of the different keywords your site receives impressions on in their search engines.
-Obviously this is important for lots of reasons the greatest of which being the ability to track important keywords, and get ideas for new ones.
+- Rank Data: Google tracks all of the different keywords your site receives impressions on in their search engines.
+Obviously this is important for lots of reasons the greatest of which is the ability to track important keywords and get ideas for new ones.

-3. Analytics Integration: A relatively new feature is the integration of anaytics and tools.
+- Analytics Integration: A relatively new feature is the integration of analytics and tools.
 Now you can see ranking data right next to traffic and keyword results in analytics.
-Oh if only the data could be grabbed from the anaytics api.
+Oh if only the data could be grabbed from the analytics API.
 But I digress.